 The accused was standing next to his SUV on the shoulder of Interstate 75 when a paper-goods truck slammed into him and his vehicle.
 The interstate was closed for nearly six hours, and the man was ultimately pronounced dead.

 Hopefully, no one is quick to look at this as appropriate comeuppance against a man who himself had killed someone in an auto accident.
 That’s not how justice works.
 The family of the person that man killed won’t be getting their day in court now.
 There are many questions that they’ll never get the chance to have answered.

-As accident lawyers in Knoxville, we know that true justice can only come when all the facts are on the table, and when those who are guilty are found guilty by trial.
+As accident lawyers, we know that true justice can only come when all the facts are on the table, and when those who are guilty are found guilty by trial.
 All that’s left in this case are two families who are suffering.